 Attorneys must seek prior authorization at least two weeks in advance of travel requiring airfare, overnight lodging, or rental car via Travel-AUTH in eVoucher.
 If requesting authorization within two weeks of travel, counsel must explain the exigency.
 The request must include: (1) estimated expenses including airfare, ground transportation (e.g., car share or rental car if requested), lodging, and meals (limited to government per diem rate); and (2) justification for the travel including purpose, itinerary, and duration.
-The National Travel Service (NTS) (1-800-

-445-0668) is available to provide cost estimates.
-Instructions for creating a Travel-AUTH in eVoucher are available on the Court's website.
+The National Travel Service (NTS) (1-800-445-0668) is available to provide cost estimates.
+See: Creating a Travel-AUTH in eVoucher.